 - Helps enhance cardio-respiratory performance by permitting a gradual metabolic adaption period.

 - Allows for a gradual distribution of blood flow to active muscles.

 Ending Equine Fitness Sessions with a Cool Down

-Same as mentioned with the warm up- body type, climate, density of coat, fitness level, etc. can vary what type of cool down your horse may need to support their wellness.
+Same as mentioned with the warm-up- body type, climate, the density of coat, fitness level, etc. can vary what type of cool down your horse may need to support their wellness.
 But these six reasons are why it should become a part of your routine:

 - Reduces the concentration of exercise hormones.